 Luke again leaned in close to Baker’s ear and quietly said, ’the poor girl you strangled to death had a video camera hidden in her purse…recorded the entire incident, and everything else she spoke to you about...Silver Tongue...you sick fuck.’

-Baker’s surprised head snapped towards Luke.
+Baker’s surprised gaze snapped towards Luke.
 His previous confident expression was now gone.
 His widened eyes now showed fear.

 Luke nodded slowly at Baker.
 ‘Everything…’ he reassured.